 Monohybrid Inheritance – Inheritance Ep 1

-A diploid organism (e.g. a human) has two alleles for each gene in their chromosomes.
-Alleles are alternative forms of a gene, so an organism could have two of the same allele (homozygous) or two different alleles (heterozygous).
-The alleles an organism has (the genotype) will determine what characteristics it has (the phenotype).
-There is...
+A diploid organism (e.g. a human) has two alleles of each gene in their chromosomes.
+Alleles are alternative forms of a gene, so an organism could have two of the same allele (homozygous) or two different alleles (heterozygous) at a particular locus.
+The alleles an organism has (the genotype) will determine what characteristics it has...
 Continue Reading →